Scary Barbie: An Extremely Energetic, Long-Duration Tidal Disruption Event Candidate Without a Detected Host Galaxy at z = 0.995: Introduction

 Classification between these types of transient phenomena is sometimes inconclusive.
 TDEs in general exhibit a blue continuum with their spectra mostly dominated with broad H and He lines \citep{Gezari2012Nature,Arcavi2014,Holoien2014ASASSN14ae}.
 Their light curves show smooth photometric evolution with a monotonic decline that generally follow a $t^{-5/3}$ power law with timescales varying from a few days to over a year \citep{Weavers2017,Nicoll2020,Velzen2021}.
 Some TDEs show different decline rates and/or exhibit O III and N III optical emission lines known to originate from Bowen fluorescence (BF; \citealt{Blagorodnova2017,Blagorodnova2019, Leloudas2019,Velzen2021}).

 AGNs, in contrast, are well-studied astronomical targets showing random fluctuations including re-brightening in their light curves over a broad range of duration \citep{Angione1972,Oknyanskij1978,Bauer2009,Smith2018}.
 Typical AGN spectra include strong Mg II emission, relatively narrow Balmer lines and strong [O~III] emission lines in the optical \citep{Vanden2001,Aoki2005, Batra2014,Schmidt2018}.
+AGN's are known to exhibit flares or outbursts of intense radiation across the electromagnetic spectrum, from radio waves to gamma rays \citep{Trakhtenbrot2019, Frederick2021NL-Seyfert}.
+AGN flares found in narrow-line Seyfert 1 (NLSy1) host galaxies, show narrow Balmer as well as helium emission lines \citep{Frederick2021NL-Seyfert}.

 The scenario becomes complex when an AGN hosts a TDE, leading to a blend of features from the disruption along with its own properties \citep{Blanchard16dtm,Neustadt2020ASASSN18jd, Holoien2022asassn-17jz}.
-In some cases, optical TDEs show relativistic jets \citep{Zauderer2011, Burrows2011, Bloom2011,Pasham2015, Andreoni2022AT2020cmc} and may also be impacted by the spin and mass of the SMBH, making the distinction difficult \citep{GAFTON2019}.
+In some cases, optical TDEs show relativistic jets \citep{Zauderer2011, Burrows2011, Bloom2011,Pasham2015, Andreoni2022AT2022cmc} and may also be impacted by the spin and mass of the SMBH, making the distinction difficult \citep{GAFTON2019}.

-In this paper, we report optical, X-ray, and radio observations of an extremely energetic, slow evolving transient AT 2021lwx.
+In this paper, we report optical, ultraviolet, X-ray, and radio observations of an extremely energetic, slow evolving transient AT 2021lwx.
 The paper is organized as follows: Section \ref{sec:observations} describes the discovery of AT 2021lwx, along with observations that we analyze in Sections \ref{sec:properties} and \ref{sec:spectra analysis}.
 We provide details about modeling AT 2021lwx as a TDE using \texttt{MOSFiT} in Section \ref{sec:light-curve-models}, and explain why AT 2021lwx is not well described by other types of transients in Section \ref{sec:comparison}.
 Constraints on the possible host galaxy are provided in Section \ref{sec:hostless}.
 Finally, in Sections \ref{sec:discussion} and \ref{sec:conclusions}, we summarize our results and conclude that AT 2021lwx is most likely a TDE with extreme properties.